MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 Command-line interface
 ~~~~~~~~~~~~~~~~~~~~~~

-The ``isoenum`` package provides easy-to-use command-line interface
+The ``isoenum`` package provides an easy-to-use command-line interface
-that allows specification of isotopes necessary to create isotopically-resolved
+that allows the specification of isotopes for the creation of
-``InChI``.
+isotopically-resolved ``InChI``.

 To display all available options, run: